goldin2008/Modeling_Projects/README.md

 like an engineer and sometimes that can mean thinking more like a traditional product manager.

+The move to the cloud had multiple implication for data engineers.
+The cloud abstracted physical limitations, for most users it meant that storage and compute was essentially infinite provided one can pay for it.
+Optimization previously done to keep business running waiting for new servers to be installed or upgraded needed not to be done anymore.
+So was the work previously done tasks scheduling to allocate the load across time due to ressource constraint.
+The cloud by allowing for scaling up and down ressources made it much easier to handle high peak batch jobs typical in data engineering.
+This however came at the cost of having to manage infrastructure and the scaling process through code.

 What is often neglected is the amount of engineering required to make that data accessible.
 Simply using SQL is no longer an option for large, unstructured, or real-time data.